Rudolf Virchow: Politics and social medicine

 Virchow made himself known as a pronounced pro-democracy progressive in the year of revolutions in Germany (1848).
 His political views are evident in his Report on the Typhus Outbreak of Upper Silesia, where he states that the outbreak could not be solved by treating individual patients with drugs or with minor changes in food, housing, or clothing laws, but only through radical action to promote the advancement of an entire population, which could be achieved only by "full and unlimited democracy" and "education, freedom and prosperity".

 These radical statements and his minor part in the revolution caused the government to remove him from his position in 1849, although within a year he was reinstated as prosector "on probation".
 Prosector was a secondary position in the hospital.
 This secondary position in Berlin convinced him to accept the chair of pathological anatomy at the medical school in the provincial town of Würzburg, where he continued his scientific research.
 Six years later, he had attained fame in scientific and medical circles, and was reinstated at Charité Hospital.

 In 1859, he became a member of the Municipal Council of Berlin and began his career as a civic reformer.
 Elected to the Prussian Diet in 1862, he became leader of the Radical or Progressive party; and from 1880 to 1893, he was a member of the Reichstag.
 He worked to improve healthcare conditions for Berlin citizens, especially by working towards modern water and sewer systems.
 Virchow is credited as a founder of anthropology and of social medicine, frequently focusing on the fact that disease is never purely biological, but often socially derived or spread.
+Virchow advocated for local self-government and minority rights, including for the large Polish ethnic group in Prussia, and resolutely opposed the emerging anti-Semitic tendencies in Germany.
+He was also a critic of Germany's colonial policy.